 Sellers want to sell their homes fast.
 So, if their home is still on the market months after they listed it, they’ll likely lower the price for the first one to make an offer.
 This is particularly true for people who need to move ASAP.
 When “window-shopping” for deals, look at the number of days it has been on the MLS.
 If it has been there for far too long, the seller will be at the point where they’ll sell it at a low price.

-However, note that not all homes that have been on the MLS for too long are good deals.
+Note that not all homes that have been on the MLS for too long are good deals.
 There may be other reasons why the seller hasn’t been able to sell their home.
 For example, maybe it’s so expensive that you wouldn’t be able to recoup your capital with the costs to fix it up.
-Or maybe the home isn’t in the best neighborhood, so it would be impossible to attract tenants and buyers.
+Or maybe the home isn’t in the best neighborhood, so it would be difficult to attract tenants and buyers.
 However, you can attract your tenants through proper listing and advertisement.

 #2 Look For “As-Is” Homes

 “As-is” homes are, as the name suggests, sold as-is.
-The homeowner doesn’t have the time to improve the property, but they want to sell it stat, too.
+The homeowner doesn’t have the time to improve the property to increase value, but they want to sell it stat, too.
 What they do is sell it at a low price in the hopes that people will want to purchase it with the goal of fixing it up.

 Be careful when you buy as-is homes, as they won’t be in the best condition.
 As-is homes need a lot of repairs.
 For that reason, it would be best to partner with a property management company that can inspect the property.
 They can tell whether not the home is worth the time (as well as the cost) to conduct a fix-and-flip.

 Off-market homes are homes that aren’t on the MLS.
 You won’t be able to find them on websites such as Zillow, either.
 You will, however, be able to find them by word-of-mouth.